Table of Contents

 - spina bifida cystica

 Guillain-Barré syndrome is a rare immune-mediated inflammatory disorder of the nervous system.
-The pathologic mechanism of the disease is loss of myelin in peripheral nerves due to an acute inflammation.
+The pathologic mechanism of the disease is a loss of myelin in peripheral nerves due to an acute inflammation.
 The cause of this inflammation is unknown.
-It is believed that it is an autoimmune disease, meaning that the sufferer's immune system is triggered into damaging the nerve covering.
+Scientists believe that Guillain-Barré syndrome is an autoimmune disease, meaning that the sufferer's immune system is triggered into damaging the nerve covering.

 Trauma to the spinal cord

-When a person suffers a spinal cord injury, the spinal nerves joining the cord below the level of injury will generally be either completely or partially cut off from the brain resulting in Quadriplegia (paralysis usually affects the cervical spinal nerves resulting in paralysis of all four limbs) or Paraplegia- complete paralysis of the legs and abdomen up to the nipple line.
-Nerves joining the spinal cord above the level of injury will be unaffected and continue to work as normal.
+When a person suffers a spinal cord injury, the spinal nerves joining the cord below the level of an injury will be either completely or partially cut off from the brain.
+This damage can result in Quadriplegia (paralysis usually affects the cervical spinal nerves resulting in paralysis of all four limbs) or Paraplegia- complete paralysis of the legs and abdomen up to the nipple line.
+Nerves joining the spinal cord above the level of injury will be unaffected and continue to work as in a person who didn't suffer spinal cord injury.

 Periodic or temporary paralysis